-In this experimental study, the proximate composition and sensory qualities of smoked local fish species, Aba knife fish (Gymnaruchus Niloticus) were explored.
+In this experimental study, the proximate composition and sensory qualities of smoked local fish species, Aba knife fish (Gymnaruchus niloticus) were explored.
 Considering the results established from this work, the following conclusions are drawn:

-- i.
-Smoke drying increases the crude protein content, ash content, fat content, and carbohydrate content of Aba Knife fish. - ii.
-There was no crude fiber content in the fresh Aba knife fish.
-Hence, smoking did not affect the fiber content. - iii.
-The smoked Aba knife fish was rated high in texture, aroma, colour, taste, and general acceptability.
+Smoke drying increases the crude protein content, ash content, fat content, and carbohydrate content of Gymnaruchus niloticus and there was no crude fiber content in the fresh fish.
+Hence, smoking did not affect the fiber content.
+The smoked Gymnaruchus niloticus was rated high in texture, aroma, colour, taste, and general acceptability.